Cat and Dog Antibiotics: Cephalexin Dosage for Pets

 Brand Names and Other Names of Cephalexin

-- Human formulations: Keflex® (Dista), Cephaforte® (Jurox), Celexin, Cepexin, Cephacillin, Ceporexin, Ilium® (Troy), and various other generic forms.
+Cephalexin is available under several alternative names and formulations, including cefalexin, cephalexin monohydrate, and cephalexin monohydrochloride.
+Human-labeled products include Keflex® (Dista), Cephaforte® (Jurox), Celexin, Cepexin, Cephacillin, Ceporexin, Ilium® (Troy), and various generic equivalents.

-- Veterinary formulations: Rilexine® (Virbac), Ceporex® (Intervet), Cephacare® (Animalcare LTD), Cefaseptin® (Vetoquinol), Cephorum® (Forum Animal Health), Ceporex® (Intervet), Cefabactin® (Le Vet Beheer), Petalexin® (Alfamed), Therios® (Ceva), and various other generic forms.
+Veterinary-labeled products include Rilexine® (Virbac), Ceporex® (Intervet), Cephacare® (Animalcare LTD), Cefaseptin® (Vetoquinol), Cephorum® (Forum Animal Health), Cefabactin® (Le Vet Beheer), Petalexin® (Alfamed), Therios® (Ceva), and additional generic formulations.

 Uses of Cephalexin for Dogs and Cats